huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

 - Arcion requires internet access to remotely update the SQL Server CDC Agent in [SQL Server replication]({{< ref "docs/source-setup/sqlserver" >}}).

 ## II.
 Get Arcion self-hosted
-To find out more about Arcion self-hosted, [send us a request](https://www.arcion.io/self-hosted) and someone from our team will contact you.
+To find out how to download Arcion self-hosted, [send us a request](https://www.arcion.io/self-hosted) and someone from our team will contact you.
 After getting Arcion self-hosted, unzip the archive for the Replicant CLI:

    ```BASH
    unzip replicant-cli-<version>.zip